Louisville, Kentucky: Utilities

 Electricity is provided to the Louisville Metro area by Louisville Gas & Electric.

 Water is provided by the Louisville Water Company, which provides water to more than 800,000 residents in Louisville as well as parts of Oldham and Bullitt counties.
 Additionally, they provide wholesale water to the outlying counties of Shelby, Spencer and Nelson.

 The Ohio River provides for most of the city's source of drinking water.
 Water is drawn from the river at two points: the raw water pump station at Zorn Avenue and River Road, and the B.E.
 Payne Pump Station northeast of Harrods Creek.
 Water is also obtained from a riverbank infiltration well at the Payne Plant.
 There are also two water treatment plants serving the Louisville Metro area: The Crescent Hill Treatment Plant and the B.E.
 Payne Treatment Plant.
 In June 2008, the Louisville Water Company received the "Best of the Best" award from the American Water Works Association, citing it as the best-tasting drinking water in the country.

+Public safety

+The primary law enforcement agencies are the Louisville Metro Police Department (LMPD) and the Jefferson County Sheriff's Office (JCSO).
+911 emergency medical services are provided by the government as Louisville Metro EMS.

+Fire protection is provided by 16 independent fire departments working in concert through mutual aid agreements.
+The only fire department operated by Metro Government is Louisville Fire & Rescue, the successor to the pre-merger Louisville Division of Fire.
+The city of Shively in western Jefferson County possesses an independent fire department that uses the same dispatch and radio channels as Louisville Fire and Rescue.

 Notable people

-Events
+Firsts

-Important events occurring in the city have included the first large space lighted by Edison's light bulb which occurred during the Southern Exposition.
-(At the time, in 1883, the largest such installation to date.)
-Also, Louisville had the first library open to African Americans in the South, and medical advances including the first human hand transplant in 1999 and the first self-contained artificial heart transplant.
+Important events occurring in the city include the second-largest American exhibition to date (1883), which had the largest to-date installation of light bulbs by their recent inventor and then-former resident Thomas Edison, as well as the first free public library in the US to be staffed by and provide services exclusively for African Americans (1905).
+Medical advances include the 1999 first human hand transplant in the US and the first self-contained artificial heart transplant in 2001.